• Skip to primary navigation

 Table of Contents

-Mistakes on your credit report can pull your score down significantly.
+Mistakes on your credit report can pull your score down significantly, and getting them removed can immediately undo the damage.
 For instance, one study found that 5% of consumers’ credit scores increased by more than 25 points after a bureau removed an error on their report.
 1

-To dispute errors on your credit report, write a letter to the bureau in question explaining why you think they made a mistake.
+To dispute errors on your credit report, write a letter to the credit bureau that produced it explaining why you think they made a mistake.
 If you can, include evidence to support your claim (e.g., if you have a late payment, look to see if you have bank records proving that you actually paid it on time).

 Credit dispute letter to credit bureau